Knowing one’s own DiSC style, or that of another, can help you be aware of what situations might cause you stress and how you might respond.

 Tips for the D style

 - Remember that no one has the control they once did.
-The pandemic and even upcoming vaccination protocols are disrupting everyone and pretty much everything.
+The pandemic, return to workplaces, and even vaccination protocols are disruptive.
 So take a deep breath and let get go of self-judgment.
 Practice self-acceptance.

-- Like our snowman, identify what you need to and ultimately can control, then let go of what you can’t.
+- Identify what you need to and ultimately can control, then let go of what you can’t.
 Focus your energies where you can have the most positive impact today or this week.

 - Allow for more time.
 You love seeing progress.
 But right now your colleagues and loved ones might need more time to get things done.
 You might need more time.
 This doesn’t mean you don’t hold yourself and others accountable, you just alter the timeline and necessary supports needed.